Published on March 17th, 2023 by Aristofanis Papadatos

 SmartCentres Real Estate Investment Trust (CWYUF) has three appealing investment characteristics:

 #1: It is a REIT so it has a favorable tax structure and pays out the majority of its earnings as dividends.Related: List of publicly traded REITs

-#2: It is offering a 3.2% dividend yield, which is double the 1.6% yield of the S&P 500.#3: It pays dividends monthly instead of quarterly.Related: List of monthly dividend stocks
+#3: It pays dividends monthly instead of quarterly.Related: List of monthly dividend stocks

 There are currently just 86 monthly dividend stocks.
 You can download our full Excel spreadsheet of all monthly dividend stocks (along with metrics that matter, like dividend yield and payout ratio) by clicking on the link below:

 SmartCentres Real Estate Investment Trust’s trifecta of favorable tax status as a REIT, a high dividend yield, and a monthly dividend make it appealing to individual investors.